naman14310/Interview_Prep/Subjects/CN/Misc and Design/Proxies.md

 <br>

 ### What’s a proxy server?
-A proxy server, or web proxy, is a server that sits in front of a group of client machines.
+It is a server that sits in front of a group of client machines.
 When those computers make requests to sites and services on the Internet, the proxy server intercepts those requests and then communicates with web servers on behalf of those clients, like a middleman.

 ![img](https://www.cloudflare.com/img/learning/cdn/glossary/reverse-proxy/forward-proxy-flow.svg)